As an Amazon Associate, I earn from qualifying purchases you make on this website.

 - They were associated with Japanese Christian martyrs in the medieval period.
 The lilies marked their places of martyrdom.

-- A legend says these flowers will bloom when you see someone you may never meet again.
+- A legend says these flowers bloom when you see someone you won’t meet again.

 - Red spider lilies seem to be associated with many sad things.
 Maybe that is why they were once used at funerals in Japan.